Sunscreen-tech/Sunscreen/README.md

 This project is licensed under the terms of the GNU AGPLv3 license.
 If you require a different license for your application, please reach out to us.

 *WARNING!* This library is meant for experiments only.
-It has not been audited and is *not* intended for use in production.
+It has not been externally audited and is *not* intended for use in production.

 # Set-up
 These directions apply for the requirements to *develop the sunscreen platform itself*, which may be more than needed to merely consume it as a dependency.
 If you wish to develop an application using Sunscreen, see the installation